Miral-Alabdullah/Reading-Notes/Code201/Read03.md

 </ul>
 ```

-This code above will show the list as following :
+This code above will show the list as follows:

 <ul style="list-style-type:circle;">